OpenFeign/feign/README.md

 Feign works by processing annotations into a templatized request.
 Arguments are applied to these templates in a straightforward fashion before output.
 Although Feign is limited to supporting text-based APIs, it dramatically simplifies system aspects such as replaying requests.
 Furthermore, Feign makes it easy to unit test your conversions knowing this.

+### Java Version Compatibility

+Feign 10.x and above are built on Java 8 and should work on Java 9, 10, and 11.
+For those that need JDK 6 compatibility, please use Feign 9.x

 ### Basics

 Usage typically looks like this, an adaptation of the [canonical Retrofit sample](https://github.com/square/retrofit/blob/master/samples/src/main/java/com/example/retrofit/SimpleService.java).